 At the time that this painting was painted, the three Medici portrayed as Magi were all dead, and Lorenzo effectively ruled Florence.
-Also, Botticelli is alleged to have made a self-portrait of himself as the blonde man with yellow mantle on the far right.
+Also, Botticelli is alleged to have made a self-portrait of himself as the blonde man with a yellow mantle on the far right.

 Botticelli was an Italian painter of the Early Renaissance who belonged to the Florentine School under the patronage of Lorenzo de’ Medici.
 His mythological masterpieces are his best-known works today.
 However, he painted a range of religious subjects and portraits.
 He and his workshop were primarily known for their many beautiful Madonna and Child paintings.
 He lived all his life in the same neighborhood of Florence.
 His only significant time elsewhere was the few months he spent painting in Pisa in 1474 and his work at the Sistine Chapel in Rome in 1481–82.

 The Medici family were effective rulers of Florence, which was nominally a republic, throughout Botticelli’s lifetime up to 1494, when the main branch of the Medici family was expelled.
 Lorenzo il Magnifico became the head of the family in 1469 and was a great patron of both the visual and literary arts.
 The Medici family patronised Leonardo, Michelangelo, Machiavelli and Galileo.

 The Medici family produced four Popes of the Catholic Church and two queens regent of France, Catherine de’ Medici (1547–1559), and Marie de’ Medici (1600–1610).
 The Medici family also bankrolled major inventions and funded the construction of Saint Peter Basilica.